MrBigTree/study-note-cp-level2/linux.md

 ## 5 User Management

-Verify the current status / newly created accounts
+- Verify the current status / newly created accounts `tail /etc/passwd`

-- tail /etc/passwd
-- check a specific account "chinua"
+- check a specific account "chinua" `grep chinua /etc/passwd`
-  - grep chinua /etc/passwd

-View the /etc/shadow file, has expiry date info
+- View the /etc/shadow file, has expiry date info `sudo tail /etc/shadow`

-- sudo tail /etc/shadow

-list the contents of the home directory, observe the owner and group.
+- observe the owner and groups in home directory. `ls -l /home`

-- ls -l /home

-### User Creation
+### 5.1 User Creation

-Add a user
+- Add a user

-- sudo useradd alex -m -d /home/alex -e 2030-12-31 -s /bin/bash
+  - `sudo useradd alex -m -d /home/alex -e 2030-12-31 -s /bin/bash`
-  - -m create the home directory
+  - -m create the home directory. if no "-m", you need to manually mkdir
   - -d to set directory
   - -e expiry date
   - -s If you do not specify this option, Ubuntu’s will use the default login shell /bin/sh
   - If no group is specified in the command, the user's primary group will be the same as the username by default.user
-  - The users pw shell is stored in the /etc/passwd file.
+  - The users pw shell is stored in the /etc/passwd file.  `grep <username> /etc/passwd`

-### create group and create user with group names
+### 5.2 create group and create user with group names

-Create a group: addgroup
+- Create a group: `sudo addgroup <group_name>`

-- sudo addgroup archery
-  Delete a group: groupdel
+- Delete a group: `groupdel`

-- !user's primary group will also be one of the default group; other word, one default group will be the same as the primary group.
+- !user's primary group will also be one of the default group; i.e. one default group will be the same as the primary group.

-Add a user and not specify group
+- 1 Add a user and not specify group i.e. not use `-G`
   - If no group is specified in the command, the user's primary and default group will be the same as the username.
+  - `sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash` the primary and default group will be "buena"

-Add a user without creating a default group using -N
+- 2 Add a user without creating a default group (i.e. not use the username as the primary and default group name) `sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash -N`

-- -N means primary group will be "users", one of the default group will be "users"
+  - primary group is "users", one of the default group is "users"
+  - -N, no default group i.e. not using the user name as the primary and default group name

+- 3 Add a user buena and associate her with certain groups.
-- sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash -N
+  - `sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash -G sudo,badminton,chess`
+  - `-G` specify groups
+  - The primary group will be "buena", and the default groups will be "buena, sudo, badminton, chess"

-Add a user buena and associate her with certain groups.
+- 4 Add a user buena, without creating default group, and associate her with certain groups.

-- -G specify groups
-- sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash -N -G sudo,badminton,chess
+  - `sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash -N -G sudo,badminton,chess`
+  - `-G` specify groups
-- The primary group will be "users", and the default groups will be "users, sudo, badminton, chess"
+  - The primary group will be "user", and the default groups will be "user, sudo, badminton, chess"

-### change user's id and group
+### 5.3 change user's id and group

-The administrator wants to change the full name for userid jody0657 to Jody Wilson .

-- sudo usermod -c "Jody Wilson" jody0657
+- The administrator wants to change the full name for userid jody0657 to Jody Wilson. `sudo usermod -c "Jody Wilson" jody0657`

-Change user (one to many) DEFAULT groups (archery, sudo and cdrom) using

-- sudo usermod -G archery,sudo,cdrom ariana
+- Change user (one to many) DEFAULT groups (archery, sudo and cdrom) using `sudo usermod -G archery,sudo,cdrom ariana`
   - Note: Do not put a space between the group names.
   - It will change the preset default groups except the group has the same name of Primary group

-Change user's PRIMARY group

-- sudo usermod -g cdrom username
+- Change user's PRIMARY group `sudo usermod -g cdrom username`

-Temporarily changing a users PRIMARY group
+- Temporarily changing a users PRIMARY group `newgrp groupname`

-- newgrp groupname

-### Display the user's primary and default groups
+### 5.4 Display the user's primary and default groups

-Displaying the DEFAULT group associations for a user account
+- Displaying the DEFAULT group associations for a user account

-- groups (when you are the user)
+  - `groups` (when you are the user)
-- groups boshu
+  - `groups` boshu (when you are not the current user)

-Check the id, primary group and default/supplementory group of a user account
+- Check the id, primary group and default/supplementory group of a user account `id username`

-- id username
-  - primary group will be listed after the text "gid="
+  - "gid=" - primary group
-  - default/supplementory group will be listed after the text "groups=".
+  - "groups=" default/supplementory group

-### user modification
+### 5.5 user modification

-Expirty Date
++ Expirty Date
   - Change the Account Expiry Date for a User
-  - method 1: sudo chage -E 2031-12-31 chris
+    - method 1: `sudo chage -E 2031-12-31 chris`
-  - method 2: sudo usermod -e 2031-12-31 chris
+    - method 2: `sudo usermod -e 2031-12-31 chris`
       - -e is also used in useradd
-- Check the expiry date of user chris
-  - sudo tail /etc/shadow | grep
+  - Check the expiry date of user chris `sudo tail /etc/shadow | grep chris`

-Adding Comments to a User
++ Adding Comments to a User

-- sudo usermod -c "Chinua Achebe, Nigeria" chinua
+  - `sudo usermod -c "Chinua Achebe, Nigeria" chinua`

-Deleting a Users Account dimona
++ Deleting a Users Account dimona

-- userdel -r dimona
+  - `userdel -r dimona`

-Adding a password
++ Adding a password

-- sudo passwd ariana
+  - `sudo passwd ariana`
-- sudo passwd boshu: 19900416
+  - `sudo passwd boshu: 19900416`

-### Users Switch
+### 5.6 Users Switch

 - Login in another user `su - boshu`
 - check your role `whoami`